scaldi/scaldi-website/learn.md

 As you can see, it also allows you to provide an error handler that would be called if some exception happens during the destruction of one of the bindings.
 The default `IgnoringErrorHandler` just prints the stack trace and continues the shutdown procedure.

-If error handler returns `true`, then and exception will not stop the shutdown procedure.
-If it returns `false`, then shutdown procedure would be stopped after the first exception is happened.
+If error handler returns `true`, then and exception will not stop the shutdown procedure, otherwise then it would be stopped.

 ### Module